EvilFreelancer/alpine-apache-php7/README.md

-# Alpine LAP Server with Extensions
+# Alpine-based LAP Server with PHP extensions

-Provides a basic LAP stack using Alpine, Apache2 and PHP7, loading in the various extensions along the way (see Dockerfile for full list).
+Provides a basic LAP stack using stable Alpine, Apache2 and PHP7 (version from stable repository of Alpine), loading in the various extensions along the way (see Dockerfile for full list).

 Should allow you to get going with a full LAP stack and support for DB via linked container (such as mysql) with ease, allowing you to fine tune various aspects of the server and php via environment variables.

+This project is partialy taken from [here](https://github.com/ulsmith/alpine-apache-php7), but with some stabilization patches (all packages installed only from stable branch of Alpine repository).

 ## Included in this image

 bash, apache2, php7, php7-apache2, curl, ca-certificates, git

-php7-phar, php7-mcrypt, php7-soap, php7-openssl, php7-gmp, php7-pdo_odbc, php7-json, php7-dom, php7-pdo, php7-zip, php7-mysqli,
+php7-phar, php7-mcrypt, php7-soap, php7-openssl, php7-gmp, php7-pdo_odbc, php7-json, php7-dom, php7-pdo,
-php7-sqlite3, php7-pdo_pgsql, php7-bcmath, php7-gd, php7-odbc, php7-pdo_mysql, php7-pdo_sqlite, php7-gettext, php7-xmlreader,
+php7-zip, php7-mysqli, php7-sqlite3, php7-pdo_pgsql, php7-bcmath, php7-gd, php7-odbc, php7-pdo_mysql,
-php7-xmlrpc, php7-bz2, php7-iconv, php7-pdo_dblib, php7-curl, php7-ctype, php7-session, php7-redis.
+php7-pdo_sqlite, php7-gettext, php7-xmlreader, php7-xmlrpc, php7-bz2, php7-iconv, php7-pdo_dblib,
+php7-curl, php7-ctype, php7-session, php7-redis.

 ## Environment Variables

-Various env vars can be set at runtime via your docker command or docker-compose environment section.
+Various env vars can be set at runtime via your docker command or docker-compose environment section:

 __APACHE_SERVER_NAME:__ Change server name to match your domain name in httpd.conf